sytsereitsma/mdbook-plantuml/tests/e2e_test/src/includes/includes.md

 # Includes

-These only work for the shell backends.
+These only work for the shell backends in piped mode.

 ## The following diagram uses the PlantUML `!include` directive
 ```plantuml